 The other side of the Pacific.
 Some 7,500 miles from where I was raised.
 A place where the sun sets rather than rises over the water.
 California’s Lost Coast Trail, a 53 mile hike along one of the world’s most beautiful coastlines.

-Note: All logistical details have been updated as of January, 2017.
+Note: I hiked the Lost Coast Trail in April, 2014.
+All logistical details have been updated as of January, 2018.

 Season: All year round.

 Difficulty: Moderate.
 Take particular note of the tide times (see below).

 - Options: There are two main options for hiking the Lost Coast.
 Most people go with the 25 mile northern section from Mattole Beach (i.e. Just north of the lighthouse on the overview map) to Shelter Cove.
 Logistics are easier for this section.
 However, if you have the time and inclination, I’d recommend doing the full hike from Mattole to Usal Beach.
 Despite being a little overgrown at times, I thought the southern section was great.
 Lots of wildlife, solitude, lush valleys and beautiful sunset views looking back along the coast.